merkletreejs/merkletreejs/docs/interfaces/_src_merkletree_.options.md

 • **sortLeaves**? : *boolean*

 If set to `true`, the leaves will be sorted.
+Recommended for use of multiProofs.

 ___